macx/scss-components/README.md

     @include triangle($direction, $size, $color) {
       @content;
     }

+### SVG
+It's not easy to use - some browsers can't to handle it.
+Because of this we must use a fallback.

+    // Mixin for SVG-Fallback
+    // First parameter ist for the url without file-format, second for file-format
+    @include svg-fallback('assets/img/fallback', 'jpg');

+### Helper-Mixins
+Some things are really pain in the ass.
+I will give you some helpers, which compass doesn't have.

+    // Placeholder
+    // Give placeholder a styling (Cross-Browser)
+    @include placeholder() {
+      color: red;
+    }

+    // User-Select
+    // Cross-Browser - Define your type
+    @include user-select('none');

 ## Example of a config-file
 I use for these configuration a _config.scss, which has all the configurations and variables for the project.